-The Transplant Surgery Section at Augusta University is dedicated to providing excellent, comprehensive transplant care to our patients throughout the states of Georgia and South Carolina.
+The Transplant Surgery Section at the Medical College of Georgia at Augusta University is dedicated to providing excellent, comprehensive transplant care to our patients throughout the states of Georgia and South Carolina.
 Offering kidney and kidney- pancreas transplant services, we are one of the region's leading academic programs.

 Our surgeons work within a multidisciplinary team that includes nephrology, anesthesiology, critical care, transplant immunology, urology, infectious diseases, pharmacology, nutrition, social work, financial counseling and nursing to provide an integrated approach to care.
 This comprehensive approach has allowed the program to continually evolve to offer the most innovative developments in surgical techniques and transplant medicine.
 Since 1968, our surgeons have performed more than 2,000 successful adult and pediatric kidney transplants.